censortracker/censortracker/README.md

 Features
 ========

-CensorTracker provides a lot of useful features, here are the most important:
+Censor Tracker provides a lot of useful features, here are the most important:

 - Configurable proxy
 - Country-specific proxying